 Link authority trends

 It is believed that if your page contains a few links to the same URL, Google will see all of them, but the page will get the value of the anchor text from the link that is placed first on the page (not visually, but in HTML), not from all of them.
+Think about external links placed on the homepage, compared to those on any random page further down the hierarchy.
 This tendency works both for internal and external links.

 Pay attention to this assumption when it happens that you have or plan to include multiple links to the same page.
 Use your most important target keyword phrases for the first link, just to be on the safe side.

 Text links seem to get more weight than image links.